- Scholarly Retreats

 - Type of work

 Thomas Sherry has taught at Tulane since Spring 1989, after extensive studies at Dartmouth College (undergraduate, MS degree, and post-doc) and UCLA (Ph.D. dissertation).
 He is married with two grown children, and enjoys gardening, watching birds, hiking and camping, cooking, and enjoying New Orleans Jazz, food, and other aspects of its rich culture.
-He also enjoys writing for diverse audiences, and plans to write the final chapter (tentatively “Why care about tropical nature”) of a scholarly/popular book (Oxford Univ.
+He also enjoys writing for diverse audiences, and worked to write the final chapter (tentatively “Why care about tropical nature”) of a scholarly/popular book (Oxford Univ.
 Press) tentatively titled “A Whole New World: the Intricacies of Tropical Nature” while in residence.
 His research has focused on understanding the population and community ecology of migration, especially long-distance migration of New World wood warblers (Parulidae) wintering in the Caribbean region, especially Jamaica, where he has conducted research since 1986.
 Another research interest is foraging, feeding ecology, and diets, mostly focusing on birds that eat insects.
 Since studying tropical birds extensively, including both migratory birds wintering in the Caribbean and mainland Central American birds, he is now working on a book on the evolution of specialization in tropical insectivorous birds, and consequences of this specialization for understanding Biological communities including the vulnerability of tropical organisms to global change.
 In most of his teaching (Processes of Evolution, General Ecology, Conservation Biology, Climate Change, most recently) and research, he is passionate about climate change and other environmental threats, and making as much of a difference as he can considering his background and expertise.